 clearml-agent, see the clearml-agent reference.

-After cell 4 is executed, the worker should now appear in the Workers & Queues page of your server.
+After executing cell 4, the worker appears in the Orchestration page of your server.
 Clone experiments and enqueue them to your hearts content!
 The

 clearml-agentwill fetch experiments and execute them using the Google Colab hardware.